I’m sharing three ideas on how to decorate vintage ironstone for Christmas.

 I will show you a side view.

-It’s such a beautiful nativity set that has lasted over 10 years.
+It’s such a beautiful nativity set that has lasted over ten years.

-There are some cracks and chippy spots, but I just hide it as best I can.
+There are some cracks and chippy spots, but I hide them as best I can.

 Idea #2 | Tuck an ironstone plate into unexpected places.

-Below I have a red one that I put in a slot of this office file organizer.
+Below is a red one that I put in a slot in this office file organizer.